Activism: Labor Rights

 Born in Latvia before immigrating to Baltimore as a child, Dorothy Jacobs Bellanca was one of America’s most remarkable women’s labor leaders.
 An outstanding union organizer and a captivating speaker, Bellanca understood the problems of the working class—people of all genders, ages, and backgrounds—and sought to improve conditions for workers.

-As chairwoman of the Bundist women’s organization YAF (Yidisher Arbeter Froy), Dina Blond was one of the most prominent representatives of the Jewish labor party in interwar Poland.
-From her youth on, her life was closely intertwined with the Bund, to which she remained loyal until her death in New York in 1985.
+As chairwoman of the Bundist women’s organization Yidisher Arbeter Froy, Dina Blond was one of the most prominent representatives of the Jewish labor party in interwar Poland.
 At the same time, she was also one of the best-known Yiddish translators of her day.

 The positive aspect of the Canadian mosaic has been a strong Jewish community (and other communities) which nurtured traditional ethnic and religious values and benefited from the talent and energy of women and men restrained from participation in the broader society.
 The negative aspect has included considerable antisemitism and, especially for women, the sometimes stifling narrowness and conservatism of the community which inhibited creative and exceptional people from charting their own individual paths.

-In the first half of the twentieth century, Fannia M. Cohn was one of the leading Jewish women trade union activists in the United States.
-Drawing on her Russian Jewish cultural traditions, she pioneered in the development of educational programs within the International Ladies Garment Workers Union (ILGWU).
-Ultimately, however, male opposition undermined her efforts and diminished her long-term significance.
-Her life offers evidence of the possibilities and limitations of women’s activism in the American labor movement.
+Fannia M. Cohn was one of the leading Jewish women trade union activists in the United States.
+Drawing on her Russian Jewish cultural traditions, she pioneered the development of educational programs within the International Ladies Garment Workers Union (ILGWU).

 Jewish immigrants to the New World brought with them their ritual and celebratory Jewish dances, but these traditional forms of Jewish dance waned in the United States.
 Working-class and poor Jewish immigrants parents sought out culture and education in the arts for their children, often as a vehicle for assimilation.
 Jewish women were particularly attracted to the field of modern dance.